Hidden valleys of the southern Chilterns

 Though it looks like an ancient ruin, the abandoned church in Bix Bottom just before Valley End Farm (point ), only fell into disuse in 1875.
 Before that, it was the Church of St James, which had features dating back to Norman times.

-Trains run hourly between London Paddington and Henley station, changing at Twyford (journey time about 1 hour).
-Take the train nearest to 9am if you want to get to the Crown in Pishill for lunch; for lunch in the Rainbow or for the shorter walk, the train nearest to 10am is sufficient.
+There are twice hourly connections from London Paddington to Henley-on-Thames, changing at Twyford; though later in the evening the trains revert to hourly.
+Journey time is about one hour.
+Take the train nearest to 9am if you want to get to the Crown in Pishill for lunch; for all other lunch and walk options the train nearest to 10am is sufficient.

 The Crown Inn (tel 01491 638364) in Pishill, 10.6km (6.6 miles) into the main walk, which serves lunch from 12pm to 2.30pm Monday to Saturday and to 3pm on Sundays.
 It is a charming and friendly country pub with a peaceful garden in summer and roaring log fires in winter.
 It welcomes walkers, but is also popular with walking groups, so if there are more than eight of you it might be a good idea to phone ahead.
 If you take the 9am train from London, you can expect to reach the pub at 1pm.